-This is what my backyard looked like when I bought the house in May of 2011.
+That’s what my backyard looked like when I bought the house in May of 2011.
 My own private jungle.
 Exotic, huh?
+With free furniture, even!
 Don’t be jealous.
-(Click small images to open gallery)

-Did you notice the ugly metal fence?
+Hey, did you notice that ugly metal fence?
 And did you notice my neighbor’s nice white fence behind it?
-Time to get rid of my eyesore and take advantage of other people’s investments…
+Time to get rid of my eyesore and take advantage of other people’s investments.
+Thanks, neighbor!

 Will my girly ghost keep the birds away?
 Will I remember to turn on the sprinkler?
 Will my seeds sprout actual grass?
 Stay tuned…